 Tracy Bale, PhD, University of Maryland, discussed studies that examined the effect of paternal chronic stress on offspring in a mouse model.
 In this model stressed male mice produce offspring with significantly blunted stress responses.
 Males bred three months after stress exposure produced offspring with altered stress reactivity.
 Chronic paternal stress altered microRNA in sperm.
 These RNAs are a bit smaller that piRNAs and are also involved in gene regulation.
 Subsequent studies suggest that the caput epididymis is involved in the reprogramming of the sperm microRNAs.
 Her studies present evidence that paternal experiences can have lasting changes on the germline and thus in future offspring development and demonstrates that the environment can dynamical regulate sperm epigenetic marks.

 Janice Bailey, PhD, Laval University, presented work concerned with paternal exposure to chemical contaminants and their effects on future generations.
 Persistent Organic Pollutants or POPs are transported north to artic regions via weather currents and contaminate the food chain.
 Inuit in Canada have high amounts of these chemicals in their bodies and have lifespans 13 years shorter than non-Aboriginal Canadians.
 Furthermore, their risks of infant death are greatly elevated and are thought to be due to poor fetal growth, placental disorders and congenital disorders.
 Dr. Bailey and her team used a multigenerational rat model to show that paternal exposure to POPs disturbs the male fertility parameters and effects the development of his offspring across generations.
-Sperm DNA methylation is alerted inter-and trans-generationally.
+Sperm DNA methylation is altered inter-and trans-generationally.
 They postulate that dietary folic acid might mitigate the effects of the POPs.
 She presented preliminary results that indicate that folic acid interacts with POPs.

 Matt Coward, MD, School of Medicine, University of North Carolina, Chapel Hill talked about the current evaluation and treatment of male factor infertility.
 Male factor infertility is associated with serious medical conditions, including cancer and cardiovascular mortality.
 In the US 1.2 million women are seen in office visit for infertility but only 20 percent of their male partners receive a medical evaluation.
 The majority of male factor problems are identifiable and are reversible as advanced diagnostic testing and surgical techniques makes treatment possible for the majority of couples with a male factor contribution.
 Evaluation of infertile males is essential and includes a complete detailed medical history, physical examination, semen analysis, hormone profile and in selected situations, a genetic evaluation or imaging.